pentagram-lang/pentagram-ideas/syntax/expressions-and-blocks.md

-# Tacit ideas / Syntax / Expressions and blocks
+# Pentagram ideas / Syntax / Expressions and blocks

 ## Values and expressions

-At the very core of Tacit codes is the value:
+At the very core of Pentagram codes is the value:
 ```
 'hello'
 ```